ShinanZou/CCGR/README.md

 #### Dataset Links

 You are invited to download the CCGR dataset from the links below.
-Please be mindful to check if access permissions or specific usage agreements are required.
+Before proceeding with the download, please ensure you have agreed to the above terms.

 - **Baidu Netdisk**: [Download Dataset (Baidu)](https://pan.baidu.com/s/XXXX)
 - **Google Drive**: [Download Dataset (Google)](https://drive.google.com/drive/folders/XXXX)

-We wish to support a collaborative and respectful research community and we believe that adherence to these guidelines will be mutually beneficial.
+We wish to support a collaborative and respectful research community and we believe that adherence to these terms will be mutually beneficial.

-### Raw data
+### Raw data (RGB)

-We would like to inform you that the original CCGR dataset is scheduled to be released on March 1, 2024.
+We would like to inform you that the Raw data is scheduled to be released on March 1, 2024.
 Details regarding access and download instructions will be announced as the date approaches.
 Please stay tuned to our official communication channels for further updates.

 Thank you for your attention and cooperation.
 We sincerely hope the dataset aids you in your research endeavors.